March Lawn & Landscape Tips

 But, unless you have a thick layer of ½-1” or more of thatch, dethatching causes more damage to the crown of the plants than it does good.
 So, with only a few exceptions, the best method for reducing thatch is an initial spring lawn maintenance followed by aeration after spring green-up.
 Unnecessary dethatching and scalping the lawn too low removes the canopy opening the lawn up to disease and weeds.

-Lawn Maintenance – With so many warm days, soil temperatures reaching into the low 50’s, and the occasional rains, fescue lawns are regaining color every day.
+Lawn Maintenance – As soil temperatures climb and occasional spring rains return, as soon as you remove the winter damaged leaf tips from your fescue lawns, they will regain color and start growing.
 Start your cool season lawn off right by maintaining it at 2 ½ - 3”.
-When it starts growing mow frequently enough that you are never removing more than 1/3 of the leaf blade per cutting.
+When it starts growing, mow frequently enough that you are never removing more than 1/3 of the leaf blade per cutting.
 So, if you plan to maintain a 3” level, don’t allow the lawn to grow past 4.5” without giving it a trim.

 Lawn Weed Control – Summer annual weeds begin germinating when soil temperatures consistently reach 55 degrees.
-All the above normal temperatures have soil temperatures hanging out around 50 degrees.
-Unless we see an extended cold spell, we are on course to see soil temperatues consistently reach 55 degrees by mid-March.
+With the above normal temperatures over the past week, soil temperatures have quickly climbed into the upper 40s to low 50s.
+Unless we have another cold spell, we are on course to see soil temperatures consistently reach 55 degrees by mid-March.

-If you have not applied the first spring pre-emergent yet, please do so by mid-March.
+If you have not applied the first spring pre-emergent yet, please do so as quickly as possible.
 Whether you apply a pre-emergent yourself, or we do it for you, always follow instructions.
 Watering is a required step to move the herbicide into the top ½” of soil.

 Want to know what crabgrass will do to your lawn this summer if you don’t apply a pre-emergent?